generalaimodels/LLM-NLP-Lab/AI_basic/Models/beit/beit1.md

-### BEiT: Bidirectional Encoder representation from Image Transformers
+### BEiT:

 #### I. Definition
-BEiT (Bidirectional Encoder representation from Image Transformers) is a self-supervised pre-training framework for vision Transformers.
+BEiT  is a self-supervised pre-training framework for vision Transformers.
 It adapts the Masked Language Modeling (MLM) paradigm from NLP (specifically BERT) to the visual domain, termed Masked Image Modeling (MIM).
 BEiT pre-trains a Vision Transformer (ViT) to reconstruct original visual tokens corresponding to masked image patches.
 The visual tokens are obtained from a discrete Variational Autoencoder (dVAE).

 #### II.
 Pre-processing and Visual Tokenization